CleverRaven/Cataclysm-DDA/doc/POINTS_COORDINATES.md

 away from using these raw point types everywhere, so you are likely to see legacy code using them in places where the more type-safe points might seem appropriate.

+New code should prefer to use the types which include their coordinate system where feasible.

 ## Converting between point types